• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 2. Less wait time.
 Since agents can jump in and out of multiple conversations—as many as 30 at a time—customers spend less time “on hold” waiting to connect with a live agent.
 And that is really important to customers.
 Zendesk reports that over 60% say getting their issues resolved quickly is the most important aspect of good customer service.
 With asynchronous messaging, customers can get answers while going about their day.

 3. No repeated information.
-One of the things that frustrates customers the most is to have to repeat their problem.
+One of the things that frustrates customers the most is having to repeat their problem.
 No matter whether they get disconnected from a live chat or transferred to multiple people before they get an answer to their problem, repeating themselves almost always leads to a bad experience.
 With asynchronous messaging and a conversational platform behind it, customers (and agents) can pick up the conversation right where they left off.
 There’s no information lost between sessions.
 Their conversation history is available for agents to reference at any time.

 4. Resolve problems in less time.
 While asynchronous messaging potentially drags out conversations (depending on how quickly your customers respond), agents often spend less working time per interaction.
 Quiq clients can reduce work time by 25–40% when converting calls to messaging.
-This is because agents can quickly address those frequently asked questions that don’t necessarily require a phone call (think password reset process and hours of operations).
+This is because agents can quickly address those frequently asked questions that don’t necessarily require a phone call (think password reset process and hours of operation).
 Simple problems get solved faster, while more complex problems have the breathing room to come to a thorough resolution.

 5. Prioritize customer requests.
 During peak times, when your team is truly overwhelmed, asynchronous messaging helps your agents triage customer requests.
 Collect customer information, sentiment, and problem upfront to determine how quickly the problem needs to be addressed.
 A customer service agent can immediately help an angry customer with a simple problem and close out the ticket quickly.
-While a neutral person with a more complex question can wait a little longer for your agents to figure out the right response.Asynchronous messaging agent efficiency customer engagement performance channels sms facebook instagram whatsapp conversations
+A neutral person with a more complex question can wait a little longer for your agents to figure out the right response.

-6. Meet support demands with fewer agents.
+6. Asynchronous messaging agent efficiency customer engagement performance channels sms facebook instagram whatsapp conversationsMeet support demands with fewer agents.
 Much like phone calls, synchronous messaging requires one agent per customer interaction.
 To meet demand and avoid long wait times, you need a higher volume of staff members at all times.
 This also means that you likely have to hire extra team members to support peak times.
 Asynchronous messaging can help with that.
 Since your support team can take part in multiple conversations at once, you can serve more customers with fewer agents.
 This is particularly helpful now when baseline support ticket requests have gone up 20% since the beginning of the pandemic, according to Zendesk.

 7. Get more opportunities to initiate a conversation.
 Since conversations are more flexible, customers are more likely to engage with customer service reps at different stages within the the customer lifecycle.
 Customers don’t have to set aside big chunks of time for conversations and your team will have more context to help serve them better.
 From starting a conversation from Maps with Apple Messages for Business or using Facebook Messenger to ask about size options, there’s ample opportunity to serve customers and increase revenue.